 Orono, Maine 04469-5766

-Bio: Tammy Mills is an assistant professor of curriculum, assessment and instruction with the University of Maine College of Education and Human Development’s School of Learning and Teaching.
+Bio: Tammy Mills is senior lecturer of education with the University of Maine College of Education and Human Development’s School of Learning and Teaching.

 Dr. Mills taught for 28 years in public and private schools across the nation in multiple positions before completing her doctorate.
 She taught kindergarten through 9th grade and held positions as math specialist, literacy specialist, Title I Coordinator, Reading Recovery teacher, middle school team leader, and curriculum coordinator.
 She worked in urban, suburban, and rural schools in Washington State, Arizona, New Jersey and Maine.